thymeleaf/thymeleaf-docs/docs/tutorials/3.1/usingthymeleaf.md

 Thymeleaf Standard Expressions depending on the context in which those expressions are evaluated.
 There are two types of restrictions:

- * General restrictions, applied to every expression: using most classes or objects from Thymeleaf's, Spring's and Java/Jakarta's base infrastructure is forbidden, as well as a number of well-known third-party framework packages.
+ * General restrictions, applied to every expression: static use (instantiation, calling static methods…) of most classes from Thymeleaf's, Spring's and Java/Jakarta's base infrastructure is forbidden, as well as a number of well-known third-party framework packages.
-   **This is not meant to be an exhaustive filter** but a mere helper that bans a set of the most obvious common classes that could potentially be misused.
+   **This is not meant to be an exhaustive filter** but a mere helper that bans a set of the most obvious common classes that could be potentially misused.
  * Stricter restrictions applied in specific contexts on the use of some kinds of expression syntax and available objects.
 These restrictions are collectively referred to as the **restricted expression evaluation mode**.